-Mangalorean Neer Dosa (Neer Dose) are thin, lacy, and soft South Indian crepes prepared using rice.
-Make these at home using my foolproof recipe (vegan, gluten-free).
+Neer Dosa (Neer Dose) are thin, lacy, and soft Mangalorean crepes prepared using rice.
+Use my foolproof recipe to make it at home.

 About Neer Dosa

-Neer Dosa is a Mangalorean bread made using rice as its base.
+Neer Dosa is a Mangalorean bread made with rice as its base.
 It is also popular in the rest of the Konkan region of India.
-The batter to make this dose is watery thin and hence the name.
+The batter for this dosa is watery and thin, hence the name.

-Neer Dose is light, fluffy, and soft and looks like lacy crepes.
-Unlike the regular dosa, the rice batter to make neer dose does not need any fermentation.
-All you need is the soaking time for the rice.
+Neer Dose is light, fluffy, and soft, like lacy crepes.
+Unlike regular dosas, the rice batter for neer dose does not need fermentation.
+All you need is the rice’s soaking time.

-Serve it for breakfast with veg sagu, veg kurma, or any South Indian chutney of your choice.
+Serve it for breakfast with veg sagu, veg kurma, or any South Indian chutney you choose.
 You can also enjoy it for brunch or lunch with a delicious fish or chicken curry.

 Ingredients

 Raw Rice – Sona masuri, parmal rice, idli rice, or surti kolam are the varieties of rice preferred to make neer dosa.
-Having said that, use any white rice that is easily available to you.
+However, you can use any white rice that is easily available.
 Basmati rice also works great.

 You can also make it with rice flour.